ericfialkowski/uuid-cl/README.md

 follow the "dry" principle, don't be afraid to write little tools that match _your_ needs.

-To further show "why," I expanded the utility to create cuids in addition to uuids.
+To further show "why," I expanded the utility to create other types of unique ids in addition to uuids.

 ## Building